ItsAsbreuk/itsa-gallery/src/gallery-itsadatetimepicker/README.md

 </body>
 ```

-<b>Date-picker which will be aligned next to the button-node with a calendar-icon:</b>
+<b>Example 1: Date-picker which will be aligned next to the button-node with a calendar-icon:</b>
 ```js
 YUI().use('node', 'gallery-itsadatetimepicker', 'datatype-date-format', function(Y) {
     // Y.ItsaDateTimePicker is ready to be used...